 Whether you are cooking your chops or steaks in a pan, oven, or on a grill, the cooking time will be much shorter.
-The best way to tell how done they are is by giving them a poke with your finger.
+If you don’t have a thermometer the best way to tell how done they are is by giving them a poke with your finger.

 This method works with any kind of chop or steak (lamb/beef), but pork should never be eaten rare.
-Medium-rare is okay, but without using a thermometer, it’s difficult to gage.
-Hence, it’s better to be safe rather than sorry and go for pork steaks more on the medium side of medium-rare.
+Without using a thermometer, it’s difficult to gauge the internal temperature of pork chops when they’re done.
+Hence, it’s better to be safe rather than sorry and go for pork chops more on the medium side of medium-rare.

 You can judge how well your meat is cooked by touching different parts of your face and then your meat, and see how it matches up:

 - The fleshy part of your cheek will feel like rare meat